flip-rossi/aoc25/README.md

   Compiles and runs the solution in any language for the specified day (or today, if none is specified).

 [^.env]: You need to set the `SESSION_TOKEN` environment variable.
 You can do so by creating a .env file.
 You can get your AoC session token from your cookies after logging in.
-In case of run.sh, it's just needed to submit the solution.
+In case of run.sh, it's just needed to automatically submit the solution.

 ## Solutions